Blarse/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
 *******************************************************************************
-- Name:
+- Name: Egor Ignatov
-- Position:
+- Position: Software Engineer
-- Email address:
+- Email address: egori@altlinux.org
-- PGP key fingerprint:
+- PGP key fingerprint: E2FB 9E0D 4AEB 306D 2878 D8D3 DB21 C97B 6BDF 202A
+- See the file keys/egori.pub in this git repo

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably